The Direct Indexing Handbook

 You might think: Wait, but aren’t I already harvesting tax losses?

-Platforms like Wealthfront and Betterment support ETF to ETF harvesting: They buy ETFs, and if one of the ETFs goes down, they sell it and buy another one.
+Platforms like Wealthfront and Betterment support ETF-to-ETF harvesting: They buy ETFs, and if one of the ETFs goes down, they sell it and buy another one.
 But with an ETF-based approach, you only harvest about 20% of your portfolio in losses.

-With direct indexing, you harvest nearly double that
+With direct indexing, you harvest nearly double that.

 The reason direct indexing outperforms ETF to ETF harvesting is that there’s a lot more movement beneath the surface of an ETF.
 For example, let’s say today Tesla is down 10%, but the ETFs are up 0.4%.
 If you do your tax loss harvesting at the ETF level, you miss out on capturing losses from Tesla being down.